Dates of our 2017 BCU 4-Star Sea Kayak Leader training and assessment courses are listed here.

 The wider the range of moderate water situations that you put yourself in, the less chance of you having a nasty surprise on your assessment.

-Most people who struggle at 4 star assessments often have weak logbooks.
+Most people who struggle at 4-star sea kayak leader assessment often have weak logbooks in moderate water conditions.
 Make sure yours shows lots of trips at this level, and lots of experience at leading different types of groups in the moderate water environment.
 Again, this may be a good reason to book a few extra days kayaking with us.

 Offer to help out on club trips and ask if you can take the lead as often as possible.
 This is even better if it’s done under the supervision of a more experienced leader who can give you some feedback on your performance and suggest alternative strategies.